 ✓ Impact so far

-National delivery launched; 50+ households served weekly and growing; insulated wool-liners adopted; pilot pickup hub testing; early route optimisation to cut miles per box.
+National delivery launched; 50+ households served weekly and growing; insulated wool-liners adopted; pickup hub testing; early route optimisation to cut miles per box.

 What’s next: Increase delivery capacity, implement reusable packaging, monitor temperature for perishables, and use delivery insights to optimise crop planning for better freshness and less waste.